Boost your happy hormones the natural way

 Ever heard of a runner’s high?
 That’s the body releasing endorphins when it’s being pushed to its limits.
 The pleasurable effect helps athletes push through the pain and continue performing.
 Any form of exercise works — so long as you’re doing it at a moderately intense pace.

 But what if you’re not particularly athletic?
 No worries.
-Singing, dancing and having sex also release endorphins into your bloodstream.
+Singing, dancing and spending time with loved ones also release endorphins into your bloodstream.

 Serotonin: The mood booster